 cp -r addon/FreeCADMCP ~/.FreeCAD/Mod/

-Select "MCP Addon" from the Workbench list to use it.
+Select "MCP Addon" from the Workbench list to activate it.

-Start the RPC server by clicking on "Start RPC Server" in the "FreeCAD MCP" toolbar.
+Start the RPC server by clicking on the "Start RPC Server" command in the "FreeCAD MCP" toolbar.

 {